Douglas County Coroner Staff

 Back Row: Investigator Ayla McClain – Master of Arts in Forensic Psychology; Coroner Lora Thomas – Associate Degree of Applied Science in Criminal Justice, Bachelor of Science Degree in Business Administration with an Emphasis in Finance and a Master in Business Administration; Investigator Gabriel Hollist – Bachelor of Science Degree in Human Biology; Investigator Jamie Lesnansky – Bachelor of Arts Degree in Molecular, Cellular, and Developmental Biology.
 Front Row: Investigator Melanie Gutteea – Bachelor of Science Degree in Criminal Justice and Criminology; Office Manager Lauren Stockton – Associate Degree of Science in Graphic Design and Multimedia; Chief Deputy Jill Romann – Bachelor of Science Degree in Mortuary Science; Investigator Jessica Carlos-Ray -Bachelor of Arts Degree in Biology, Master of Arts in Criminal Justice.

-The event is free to the public, and we will be accepting donations for suicide prevention efforts in Douglas County.
+The event is free to the public, donations will be accepted for suicide prevention efforts in Douglas County.

 RSVP to firstname.lastname@example.org to ensure we have enough chairs.